 - 2 tablespoons chia seeds

-- Using an electric mixer beat the eggs, vanilla, water, melted butter or coconut oil.
+- Using an electric mixer beat the eggs, vanilla, water, melted butter, or coconut oil until well combined.

-- To the wet ingredients add all the dry ingredients in step 2.
-Stir for about 5 minutes using an electric mixer until batter is thick and well combined.
+- To the wet ingredients add all the dry ingredients.
+Using an electric mixer stir the batter until it is thick and well combined.